Dylan-Liew/definitely-not-java/docs/17-abstract.md

 > - All abstract methods must be implemented by concrete subclasses
   - Abstract methods cannot be private or final
+  - Subclasses must override all inherited abstract methods from that abstract class

 ## Concrete Classes
 - Classes that implement all abstract methods